Scott Surovell’s End Run Around Jason Miyares

 In truth, the bill will have little impact on the Governor’s authority.
 But it will directly impact the Attorney General’s authority.
 In early 2022, Miyares ousted UVA’s chief counsel Timothy Heaphy, who had been appointed at the urging of President Jim Ryan, over disagreements the AG’s office had with unspecified legal decisions.
 Miyares was, of course, accused of playing politics, although his accusers never articulated a credible theory of what political motive he might have had.
 To replace Heaphy, he appointed Cliff Iler, largely on the basis of his knowledge of healthcare law relevant to UVA’s health system.
 Iler who is moderately conservative in his personal politics, has proven to be technocratic in his approach to the office.

-The ulterior motive behind the legislation, I would suggest, is to help university presidents gain control over the offices of legal counsel as UVA and other institutions grapple with the implications of the U.S. Supreme Court ruling over the role of race in admissions.
-Before the ruling, UVA and other public universities unabashedly gave preferential treatment to so-called “marginalized” groups — Hispanics and Blacks specifically — in undergraduate admissions, graduate school recruitment, and the hiring and promotion of faculty members.
+The ulterior motive behind the legislation, I would suggest, is to help university presidents gain control over the offices of legal counsel as UVA and other institutions grapple with the implications of the US Supreme Court ruling over the role of race in admissions.
+Before the ruling, UVA and other public universities unabashedly gave preferential treatment to groups considered “marginalized” in undergraduate admissions, graduate school recruitment, and the hiring and promotion of faculty members.
 Now they must craft mechanisms to achieve the same goals without running afoul of the ruling.
 Legal counsels can either help them or thwart them in this effort.
-At present, every legal counsel reports to Miyares, a Republican who opposes racial preferences.
+At present, every legal counsel reports to Miyares, who opposes racial preferences.

 The stakes will be higher come July 1, 2024, when Youngkin makes his next round of Board of Visitors appointments.
-At long last, his appointees will constitute a majority of every board and have the latitude to compel left-leaning presidents to modify policies on racial preferences and Diversity, Equity & Inclusion.
+At long last, his appointees will constitute a majority of every board and have the latitude to compel presidents to modify policies on racial preferences and Diversity, Equity, and Inclusion.
 University counsels could be pivotal players in clashes to come.

 How SB 506 would work out in practice is not clear, though.
 The bill would confer the hiring authority upon the “governing board” of each institution.
-Boards, not university presidents, would call the shots on whom to hire.
+Boards — not university presidents — would call the shots on whom to hire.
 Would Youngkin appointees, who will dominate boards July 1, agree to replace Miyares-appointed university counsels with outside counsel?
 That’s an open question.
-If board members are passive and compliant, as is typically the case, university presidents might well get their way and hire whom they want.
+If board members are passive and compliant, university presidents might well get their way and hire whom they want.

 According to the Times-Dispatch, Surovell said he was responding to board members who called him to express confusion. “(They) need to be able to hire counsel that will give them straight legal advice that’s not affected by political considerations.”